Code-Institute-Submissions/handcrafted-heart/README.md

 The wireframes are created with Balsamiq.
 They where made as a part of the design process and are saved as a pdf document and kept in the separate folder; wireframes.
 All of the pages are showed as I planned them and one example of mobile view can be found on the last page in the document.
 [Check them out here!](add link to the wireframes)

 ### User stories
-* As a person living up north, for example in Sweden, I would like to find knitted products to keep me warm during the winter season.
+1. As a person living up north, for example in Sweden, I would like to find knitted products to keep me warm during the winter season.
-* As a person interested in knitting I would like to have a look at someone elses creations, and buy something from this person to get inspiration of my own.
+2. As a person interested in knitting I would like to have a look at someone elses creations and buy a product to wear something inspiring.
+I also want to get inspiration from a blog, and share my own knowledge of this craft.
-* As a creative, mindful, environmental friendly person living up north I would rather buy handmade knitted products to support small local business owners instead of buying products from big companies.
+3. As a creative, mindful person living up north I would rather buy handmade knitted products to support small local business owners with a personal touch, instead of buying products from big companies.
-*

 ## Features
 #### Existing Features